runthings-dev/runthings-wc-coupons-required-products/readme.txt

 You can specify which products are required for a coupon to be valid, providing more control over your discount strategies.

 = Features =
-* Restrict coupon usage based on required products in the cart.
+* Restrict coupon usage based on all required products being in the cart.
-* Option to specify multiple required products.
 * Customize the error message via a filter.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/runthings-wc-coupons-required-products` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to WooCommerce > Coupons and edit or create a coupon.
+3. Go to WooCommerce area of the admin panel, and look under Marketing > Coupons and edit or create a coupon.
 4. In the "Usage restriction" tab, you will see the option to select required products for the coupon.

 == Frequently Asked Questions ==

+= What is the difference between the built-in WooCommerce "Products" field and this plugin? = The built-in WooCommerce "Products" field allows you to specify products that the coupon can be applied to.

+This means that the discount will be applied if *any* of the specified products are in the cart.

+In contrast, this plugin restricts the usage of the coupon unless *all* of the specified products are in the cart.

+This means that the coupon will not be valid unless every  required product is present in the cart.

 = How do I restrict a coupon to specific products? = Edit the coupon and go to the "Usage restriction" tab.